 |Full-time duration||PhD 4 years: (1 year MSc + 3 years)|

-During your first year you will also be allocated supervisors and a mentor who will help identify any gaps in skills and expertise and assist with the development of your PhD research project.
-You will be matched to a project from a selection of industry inspired challenges in the fifth month, and you will conduct a thorough literature search and develop a project plan for the PhD project in an interactive process with supervisors as part of the project preparation and planning taught module.
-When your PhD project choices are finalised and much of the detailed planning is reaching an advanced stage, your supervisory group will be formally supplemented with one industrial and two academic supervisors (who in almost all instances will be from different universities) to provide breadth in advice, expertise and outlook.
+During your first year you will be allocated a mentor who will help identify any gaps in skills and expertise.
+Alongside the MSc modules, you will participate in CDT-specific activities, including a journal club and weekly tutorials, seminars from academics and industry partners, and training workshops.
+In the fifth month, you will be matched to a project from a selection of industry inspired challenges and you will conduct a thorough literature search and develop a project plan for the MSc and PhD project in an interactive process with supervisors.
+When your PhD project choice is finalised and planning is reaching an advanced stage, your supervisory group will be formally constituted with one industrial and two academic supervisors (who in almost all instances will be from different universities) to provide breadth in advice, expertise and outlook.

 You will learn how to plan and propose research projects, conduct literature reviews and critiques, code in LabVIEW, design passive and active semiconductor components using industry standard software packages, fabricate semiconductor devices, characterise devices and do full on-wafer characterisation.

-You will have access to the relevant facilities at Cardiff University which include a dedicated MSc learning and social space, specialist laboratories, refurbished lecture theatres, and a Clean Room which is used for training.
+You will have access to the relevant facilities at Cardiff University which include a dedicated CDT office and social space, specialist laboratories, refurbished lecture theatres, and a Clean Room which is used for training.

-On successful completion of the first year students will then progress to the 3 year PhD research project and dissertation at whichever of the four partner universities best fits their needs.
+On successful completion of the first year, students will progress to the 3 year PhD research project and dissertation at one of the four partner universities.

 When applying for a studentship and a place on the CDT please ensure that you apply using the How to Apply tab on these pages and DO NOT apply for the individual MSc courses.
 If you choose the CDT Compound Semiconductor Physics route you will be enrolled on the MSc Compound Semiconductor Physics for your first year, and if you choose the CDT Compound Semiconductor Electronics route you will be enrolled on the MSc Compound Semiconductor Electronics for your first year.

-For more details about the two MSc’s please visit our postgraduate taught Coursefinder pages:
+For more details about the two MSc programmes please visit our postgraduate taught Coursefinder pages: